Q. Does the Chemical Engineering department require incoming students to have their own laptop computer?

 Q. How do I get an advisor?

-A. Students in Chemical, Biochemical and Environmental Engineering are advised in the College of Engineering and Information Technology until they pass both the gateway requirements and ENCH 215.
-Once students have passed the above requirements, their advising folders are automatically sent to the CBEE department where they are assigned an advisor.
+NO: If you are taking the gateway requirements including ENCH 215, students are advised in the College of Engineering and Information Technology Once students have passed the above requirements, their advising folders are automatically sent to the CBEE department where they are assigned an advisor.

 Q. Do I really have to see an advisor to register for classes?

 A. YES!
 Students must meet with their academic advisor each semester to get permission to register for the upcoming semester.
 Sign up sheets are posted in the hallway outside ENG 314 for students to make an appointment with their advisor.

 Q. Who should I contact if I have questions?

 A. The best person to start with is your advisor.
 He/she will be able to answer most of your questions and if not, can direct you to the appropriate resource.